 The skin will then be sutured and a compressive dressing will be applied.
 This dressing can be removed in 7 days at the time the stitches are removed.
 You should expect to wear a compressive bandage for the first 6-10 hours after your surgery.

 By “lifting” sagging cheeks and jawline skin, the goal of a subperiosteal facelift is to remove excess skin and tighten underlying tissue and muscle.
 It rejuvenates the face for a more youthful look and corrects sagging in the upper 2/3 of the face.
-It would be a good option for those who would like a forehead lift or an eyelid lift.
+It would be a good option for those who would like a forehead, cheek, or eyelid lift.

-Plicated SMAS Facelift Like the SMAS facelift, the plicated SMAS facelift focuses on the mid and lower face and aims to flatten nasolabial folds and treat sagging cheeks or jowls.
-A plicated SMAS is a variation of the SMAS facelift, differing in the way suspension is performed.
-It still works to reduce wrinkles and sagging skin on the face and neck that are caused to aging or weight loss by removing excess skin, tightening the underlying muscles and re-draping the skin in a higher position.
+Plicated SMAS Facelift Like the SMAS facelift, the plicated SMAS facelift focuses on the mid and lower face and aims to flatten nasolabial folds and treat sagging cheeks, necks, and jowls.
+A plicated SMAS is a variation of the SMAS facelift, differing in the way the suspension is performed.
+It effectively works to reduce wrinkles and sagging skin on the face and neck that are caused by aging or weight loss by removing excess skin, tightening the underlying muscles, and re-draping the skin in a higher position.

-The goal of the plicated SMAS facelift is to rejuvenate your skin, creating a more youthful appearance by “lifting” and correcting midface sagging, marionette lines, jowls and double chins.
+The goal of the plicated SMAS facelift is to rejuvenate your face and neck, creating a more youthful appearance by “lifting” and correcting midface sagging, marionette lines, jowls, and double chins.

 Patients see results from the plicated SMAS facelift immediately after surgery with results lasting 7-10 years depending on the effects of gravity and continued aging of your skin.
 Recovery often last 2-3 weeks and the cost fluctuates between $10,000-$15,000.

 Endoscopic Facelift An endoscopic facelift is a minimally invasive surgery that focuses on the skin around the forehead, eyes, and cheeks.
-It is a great option for those who are unhappy with the appearance of their skin or those with moderate imperfections caused by fatty tissue and loose facial muscles in those areas.
-It is rarely done in facelifts where it is generally best to reposition underlying muscle and remove excess fat and skin or do a fat transfer.
+It is a great option for those who are unhappy with the appearance of cheek flatness or those with moderate imperfections caused by fatty tissue and loose facial muscles in those areas.
+It is a technique rarely done in patients who require repositioning of the underlying muscle, removal of excess fat and skin, or a fat transfer.

-An endoscopic facelift begins with a dissection of the midface region via lower the lower eyelid area.
-The surgeon continues to concentrate efforts around the upper portion of the face and split incisions are eventually closed without removing skin, except in the lower eyelid region, which generally requires excision of skin muscle.
-Once the operation is complete, the surgeon applies a front and midface taping.
+An endoscopic facelift begins with a dissection of the midface region through the temple or via the lower eyelid area.
+The surgeon continues to concentrate efforts around the upper portion of the face and split incisions are eventually closed without removing skin, except in the lower eyelid region, which generally requires excision of skin.
+Once the operation is complete, the surgeon applies a facial dressing.

 The goal of the endoscopic facelift is to correct facial sagging by focusing on the upper part of the face and is often combined with rejuvenation of the eyebrows.
 Results from this type of procedure typically last about 5-10 years, although results are obvious immediately.
 Recovery typically takes 1-2 weeks, and the procedure itself costs between $6,000-$10,000.

-Deep Plane Facelift A deep plane facelift goes deeper than a traditional facelift and improves upon the lift seen in the SMAS facelift as the long-term results it delivers along the nasolabial folds are superior to the SMAS facelift.
-A deep plane facelift happens below the muscular and soft tissue layer (below the SMAS level).
-Because the plane facelift takes place in the deeper tissues, it carries a higher risk of nerve damage.
+Deep Plane Facelift A deep plane facelift goes deeper than a traditional facelift and improves upon the lift seen in the SMAS facelift as the long-term results it delivers along the nasolabial folds are thought by some to be superior.
+A deep plane facelift extends further towards the center of the face and is useful in lifting the cheek.

-The deep place facelift begins with the same incision as the SMAS facelift, and a submental lipectomy and playsmaplasty are performed in the submental region.
+The deep place facelift begins with the same incision as the SMAS facelift.
 The dissection takes place in 3 different areas, depending on the area of the face or neck in need of lifting.
 It can be done in the neck, in the mid-face, or in the lower face.
 It is common to also have submental fat removal or a platysmaplasty during a deep plane facelift as well.